 Dear Tribal Healing to Wellness Courts,

-THTWC may ensure participants receive consistent services to support their recovery and graduation goals by focusing on their basic needs, safety, and well-being.
-It is crucial that THTWC teams collaborate with partners and promote well-being by offering increased opportunities for participants to stay connected, especially during this uncertain time.
+THWC may ensure participants receive consistent services to support their recovery and graduation goals by focusing on their basic needs, safety, and well-being.
+It is crucial that THWC teams collaborate with partners and promote well-being by offering increased opportunities for participants to stay connected, especially during this uncertain time.

 Innovative practice modifications for serving participants:

 Frequent Contact.
 Check-in with all participants frequently (e.g., at least weekly) to discuss access to basic needs, participant and family safety, and recovery supports.

 Community Services.
 Compile phone numbers for essential community resources and offer virtual warm hand-offs to community support providers such as food banks and unemployment offices.
 Provide phone cards to ensure parents have minutes available to stay connected.

 Community Support Groups.
 Connect participants with virtual community recovery support groups such as those offered by In the Rooms and Connections.

 Treatment.
 Ensure access to treatment services.
 Providers are using telehealth platforms and offering telephonic sessions.
 The U.S. Department of Health and Human Services announced enforcement discretion for remote communication during COVID-19, SAMHSA issued guidance related to emergency response and 42 CFR Part 2, the Centers for Medicare and Medicaid Services published a telemedicine coverage fact sheet, and SAMHSA published guidance for MAT programs to support providers modifying practice in response to COVID-19.

 Hearings and Staffing.
 Maintain standard reporting practices (e.g., submit weekly status updates) and host telephonic or video-conference hearings and staffing sessions.